19hours/sg-statutes/Acts/Stamp Duties Act.md

 (f)

-[Deleted by Act 23/2011 wef 19/02/2011]
+[Deleted by Act23/2011 wef 19/02/2011]

+(g)

-(g) of any property as above where the transaction is between trustees and where —
+of any property as above where the transaction is between trustees and where —

 (i)